ConOLeary/Steam_review_sentiment/2nd attempt/development_log.md

+1 / 7 / 2021

+> Filter cell now returns reviews as list of strings rather than list of lists.
+This seems to have dealt with type issues when playing the cells in a non-linear sequence, which was caused by reviews entering the filter cell as one type and leaving as another.
+> Tags seem to be being assigned per word - this needs investigation

 30 / 6 / 2021

 > Nueral net should actually be nearly off words now instead of letters.
 Hopefully this means if I start filtering out certain word types again that this time that will actually have tangiable bearing on the accuracy